-If a Motorcraft oil filter is not available, use an oil filter that meets industry performance specification SAE/USCAR-36.
+1If a Motorcraft® oil filter is not available, use an oil filter that meets industry performance specification SAE/USCAR-36.

-For spark plug replacement, contact an authorized dealer.
-Replace spark plugs at the appropriate intervals.
-See Scheduled Maintenance (page 140).
+2 For spark plug replacement, contact your authorized dealer.
+Replace the spark plugs at the recommended intervals.
+See Normal Scheduled Maintenance (page 169).